vzdrizhni/Pizza_Shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The project is about real world pizza online shop.
-Though it's small it has all the functioanality average online shops have.
-Customer can add multiple pizzas to the cart, choose currency and make an order.
+The project is about real-world pizza online shop.
+Though it's small it has all the functionality average online shops have.
+Customers can add multiple pizzas to the cart, choose the currency and make an order.
 If the user is signed in they can see their purchase history.

 ![screenshot-1](src/assets/pictures/Screenshot1.PNG)
 ![screenshot-2](src/assets/pictures/Screenshot2.PNG)